EU Machinery Directive

 The EU Machinery Directive (Directive 2006/42/EC) is a legislative framework issued by the European Union that sets requirements for the design, construction, and conformity of machinery placed on the EU market.
 It is a legal framework focused on ensuring machinery does not pose safety risks, particularly to operators and maintenance personnel.

 The EU Machinery Directive is not a functional safety standard as defined per IEC 61511-1.
 However, overlap exists, and this can confuse engineers.
-For example, a risk assessment is always performed on the machine which may have documents like a risk matrix which a 61511-1 program could.
+For example, a risk assessment is always performed on a machine, which may have documents like a risk matrix, similar to a 61511-1 program.
 Additionally, components used in machinery safety—such as safety PLCs, STO-enabled VFDs, and instruments—may be SIL certified.

 SIL Safe fully supports the use of SIL related components for other industries!
 The IEC 61508 process is exceptional at creating high quality and reliable components.
 Keep in mind that SIL ratings can be used for various programs.

 Note that confusingly the EU Machinery Directive and the US regulations define machine differently.
-EU’s definition is more broad than the US.
-In a way it is more conservative.
+EU’s definition of “machine” is broader than the U.S. In a way, the EU’s more conservative.

 Key Points:

-- Legal requirement for machinery sold or operated in the European Union.
+• Legal requirements for machinery sold or operated in the European Union.

 Example: